dmdmdm/rspell/README.md

 Other spell checkers are huge beasts.
 But this one is pretty small.
 It just uses /usr/share/dict/words which is available on all Linux systems.

-Here is what happens when you send a correctly spelled word and an incorrected spelled word:
+Here is what happens when you check a correctly spelled word and an incorrected spelled word:

  ```
  echo apple orrange | ./dspell